 | Kantivo Platform Growth | $1,788 | $625.80 |

-There's also a free affiliate tier: 20% commission, first year only, no monthly fee.
-It's the right on-ramp if you just want to drop a referral link.
-The consultant math below beats it once you expect to sign and keep more than roughly 15–20 customers — because affiliates earn nothing on renewals, and renewals are where this whole model lives.
+There's also an affiliate tier: 20% commission, first year only.
+It's the right on-ramp if you just want to drop a referral link and see what happens.
+Certified Partner beats it from your very first renewal — not at some customer count, because there is no longer a fee to earn back.
+Affiliates earn nothing on renewals, and renewals are where this whole model lives.

 Rung 1